Skip to main content

 HMAC is a specific construction for creating a message authentication code (MAC) involving a cryptographic hash function in combination with a secret cryptographic key.
 HMAC involves combining a shared secret key with the message data, hashing the result with a cryptographic hash function, and then again hashing that combined with the key.
 This process provides assurance about the data integrity and the authenticity of a message.

 As a standard for message authentication, HMAC is widely used in various digital security applications.
-Here's an in-depth look at HMAC and its significance in the realm of webhooks and other authentication methods.
+Here's an in-depth look at HMAC and its significance in the realm of webhook authentication best practices.

 Reasons for Using HMAC